-(b) "hydrocarbon" (Reference C-I/DEC.39)
+(b) "hydrocarbon" (Reference C-I/DEC.39, dated 16 May 1997)

-The term "hydrocarbon", referring to production which is excluded from the coverage of Part IX, includes all hydrocarbons (i.e. chemicals containing only carbon and hydrogen), irrespective of the number of carbon atoms in the compound.
+The term "hydrocarbon", referring to production, which is excluded from the coverage of Part IX, includes all hydrocarbons (i.e. chemicals containing only carbon and hydrogen), irrespective of the number of carbon atoms in the compound.

-(c) "approximate aggregate amount of production of unscheduled discrete organic chemicals" (Reference C-I/DEC.39)
+(c) "approximate aggregate amount of production of unscheduled discrete organic chemicals" (Reference C-I/DEC.39, dated 16 May 1997)